Macular Degeneration Treatment

 Things You Can Do for Macular Degeneration

-There are a number of things you can do for yourself to start working on improving your memory.
+There are a number of things you can do for yourself to start working on improving your eye health.
 We recommend checking with your doctor before implementing any of these ideas.

 - Get routine eye exams